TypeICall/LoopsWithinLoops/README.md

   }<br>
 }<br>
 <br>

+What happens if you declare too few spaces in memory for the array to fit? <br>
+The program will stop running once it reaches the # address in memory that is equal to the number of spots that were designated to be in memory when the array was intialized. <br>
+This would look like-<br>
+int[] points = new int[4];<br>
+for(int x = 0; x < 8; x++)<br>
+{<br>
+    points[x] = x; <br>
+}<br>

+When x is incremented up to 4, then the error will be recognized because there were only memory locations (0,1,2,3) created<br>

+What happens if you declare too many spaces in memory for the array to fit? <br>
+It might seem like a quick fix to just make the number of spaces in memory to be a higher number than you would need, instead of taking the time to find the exact polynomial, but<br>
+some problems can arise from that choice. <br>
+The program is stored in memory mostly continuously, linearly, as you define each data type, line by line. <br>
+There are some breaks where certain keywords will cause the Read to go to other locations in memory, which does cost some time and electricity, but if you are writing a program then it will be mostly contained within a neighborhood and that neighborhood of transistors switched on or off with current flowing through or not flowing through- those neighborhoods will have to be navigated through by the reader.
+It will take longer in navigating through memory if you have extra, empty memory that needs to be passed by. <br>

 Why not use a list?<br>
 Lists have to resize their selves.
 Because the size of the list is unknown, they get allocated a small number of bits in memory initially, <br>
 but then once they reach a ((2 ^ n)- 1) threshold and another term is added, then they will have to change their size. <br>
 There are performance gains when we use arrays and tell exactly how much memory there is going to be used for the array before we start adding terms to it.<br>
 It is not always the case that we know how big an array will be, so there are many cases where it makes sense to use Lists.<br>

+Why use a list? <br>
+Lists allow for easier ways of adding and subtracting one or more terms in a single line of code. <br>
+When a piece of data is removed from a list, then it will automatically cause the item that was stored after to move in to the now empty spot in memory and then every term thereafter will have their # in memory reduced by how many items were deleted.<br>
+This can cause some confusion when looping through the list and trying to sequentially remove items while the list is restructuring it's self.<br>
+If one is using the list as a minimum or maximum value in a loop, the size of that list could be changed inside of that loop and therefore seem to move about it's # address in memory. <br>

+When to use Lists? <br>
+Lists are really helpful when one is not certain how many addresses in memory seem reasonable to designate. <br>
+Technically, Lists are not needed if the data is static and unchanging throughout the course of the program's duration.<br>
+Lists are more associated with the idea of mutability and Lists allow data to flow in and out with ease. <br>